Aparajito: Script and crew

-The novels had a female character named Leela who influenced Apu's alienation from his mother when he was living in Calcutta.
+The novel had a female character named Leela who influenced Apu's alienation from his mother when he was living in Calcutta.
 After rejecting two aspirants, Ray found one actress to portray the character, but the actress was not allowed to act in the film by her fiancé.
-Eventually, Ray removed the character from the script reluctantly.
-Ray himself later commented that he thought Leela, with whom Apu had an understated affair, was a strong reason behind Apu's attraction of Calcutta, and that without Leela's presence in the film, Apu's attraction to Calcutta might seem to some extent artificial: "I'm never sure, whether Apu's attachment to the city without the element of the girlfriend is strong enough, the pull that the city exerts is a bit abstract".
+Eventually, Ray reluctantly removed the character from the script.
+He later commented that he thought Leela, with whom Apu had an understated affair, was a strong reason behind Apu's attraction to Calcutta, and that, without her presence in the film, this attraction might seem to some extent artificial: "I'm never sure, whether Apu's attachment to the city without the element of the girlfriend is strong enough, the pull that the city exerts is a bit abstract".
 However, when he watched the movie later, he did not feel the absence of Leela.

-Subrata Mitra, the cinematographer for The Apu Trilogy, made his first technical innovation with this film: the application of bounce lighting on large scale diffusers to match studio sets with location shooting.
+Subrata Mitra, the cinematographer of The Apu Trilogy, made his first technical innovation with this film: the application of bounce lighting on large scale diffusers to match studio sets with location shooting.
 According to the Internet Encyclopedia of Cinematographers:

 The fear of monsoon rain had forced the art director, Bansi Chandragupta, to abandon the original plan to build the inner courtyard of a typical Benares house in the open and the set was built inside a studio in Calcutta.
 Mitra recalls arguing in vain with both Chandragupta and Ray about the impossibilities of simulating shadowless diffused skylight.
 But this led him to innovate what became subsequently his most important tool—bounce lighting.
 Mitra placed a framed painter white cloth over the set resembling a patch of sky and arranged studio lights below to bounce off the fake sky.